research and study the inheritance of traits at the molecular, organism or population level. May evaluate or treat patients with genetic disorders.

 Yes, I'm sure

-Geneticists job description, Geneticists salary, Geneticists information, what is the job of a Geneticist like, pros and cons about Geneticists, colleges and universities for Geneticists, is Geneticists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Geneticists job description, Geneticists salary, Geneticists information, what is the job of a Geneticist like, pros and cons about Geneticists, colleges and universities for Geneticists, is Geneticists the right career for me, careers in Social Science and Humanities